Baseball Hall of Fame: The Best Candidates

 (#2) Shoeless Joe Jackson.
 Ditto the argument above.
 Shoeless Joe Jackson has

-the second-highest OPS+ of all-time among right fielders, trailing only Babe
+the second-highest OPS+ and WAR per 162 games among right fielders, trailing only Babe

 Ruth.
 He compares with Tris Speaker.
 The Hall of Fame is not a Hall of Angels.